+Wondering what baby stuff is worth it?
+Here are 15 things I loved for my daughter, updated in 2021 with a detailed Cloud Island baby clothes review!
 Nothing in this post is sponsored, and I did not receive anything discussed here for free.
-I just hope my take helps you put together your list of what you really need for your baby 🙂 This post does include affiliate links, though!
-Thank you!
+I hope my take helps you put together your list of what you really need for your baby 🙂

 I did A LOT of research when putting together our registry and buying items for Ramona.
 I did not want to be that first-time parent who buys way, way too much stuff that never gets used and just takes up space in the house.
 But man, it was hard!
 The temptation to get everything is real.

 All in all, I think we did a good job deciding what we needed.
 Sure, there were things we didn’t really use at all and things that we probably could have gotten by without.
 But overall, I think we had a good lineup of stuff.
 That said, there were definitely things we used more than others, and there were things that were absolute must-haves for us.